 Alice Cooper Mask

-This gruesome looking mask is produced by Trick Or Treat Studios and is officialy licensed by Alice Cooper.
+This gruesome looking mask is produced by Trick Or Treat Studios and is officially licensed by Alice Cooper.
 It is made of rubber with authentic looking hair attached, there are also holes above the eyes so you can see where you're going when wearing it.

 Some fans have stated that it doesn't look very much like Alice, but I think it's ok.
-It's certainly very scary, this is something numerous children who have come round my house trick-or-treating will testify to!
+It's certainly very scary, this is something numerous children who have come around my house trick-or-treating will testify to!